Skip to content

 It was simply a way he wanted to “break the ice” for a new presidency.

-The first thing Carter did when he got into office was to pardon the people who wouldn’t fight in Vietnam but had gone to Canada “I just thought it was time to get that bad episode in America’s history out of the way and not to have to fight it about it anymore.”
+The first thing Carter did when he got into office was to pardon the people who wouldn’t fight in Vietnam but had gone to Canada.
+“I just thought it was time to get that bad episode in America’s history out of the way and not to have to fight it about it anymore.”
 He wanted to end the American debate over Vietnam.

 He did the same with Israel and Egypt.
-At Camp David in 1978, President Anwar Sadat and Prime Minister Menachem Begin forged a treaty that has met the test of time.
+At Camp David in 1978, Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin forged a treaty that has met the test of time.
 Even amid the horror and death of Israel’s fight with Hamas in Gaza, Egypt has kept its peace with the Jewish state.

 Winning Senate backing for the Panama Canal Treaty, Carter once told me, was even harder than getting elected president.
 That, too, has lasted and kept us from another war in Central America.